Welcome to Snake vs Crane.

 Until I was about 15, I was definitely in the first camp.
 I felt I wasn’t “athletic” and so I focused my energies on learning to draw, for which I thought I “had a talent.”

 I was what would later be termed a “nerd.”
-Science fiction.
-Check.
-Comic books.
-Check.
-Nervous around girls.
-Check.
+I was small for my age.
+I loved Science fiction, read comic books, and was nervous around girls.
 The only things I lacked were glasses, braces, and a pocket protector.

 I was also bullied (shocker!), both at home and out in the world.
-So I had a hunger to learn how to defend myself.
+So I developed a hunger to learn how to defend myself.
 I think what I really needed was to find a way to get rid of the fear.
-I had no idea how to fight and that made me feel kind of helpless.
+I had no idea how to fight and that made me feel kind of helpless in confrontations.

-I wanted run and hide but I stayed.
-Eventually I was given a bunch of gis by my cousin.
+I wanted run and hide but I stayed and persisted.
+I pushed through the discomfort because my motivation was so strong – I had had it with feeling afraid.
+Eventually I was given a bunch of karate uniforms by my cousin.
 Three years later, I was the star pupil.
+I wore a black gi I’d bought through an ad in the back of Karate Illustrated and a blue belt.

 I discovered that hard work, incremental work, done every day, resulted in progress.

-I moved away three years later and started my quest.
+I moved away at 17 to join the service and started my quest.
 I kept looking over the next 20 years, studying Karate, Escrima, and Boxing, but I just never found the right style or teacher.
-I put in a lot of work (including weight training to put on some muscle) but was always left feeling like I still couldn’t fight at the level I was looking for!
+I put in a lot of work (including weight training here and there to put on some muscle) but was always left feeling like I still couldn’t fight at the level I was looking for!
 I wanted to feel capable of being a problem for almost anyone.
 I didn’t need to think I could beat pros, but I definitely wanted to be on a level with most semi-pros!

 I wanted to be dangerous, I guess –someone you wouldn’t want to mess with or provoke.
 I wanted to eliminate the fear.
 By now I didn’t walk around feeling fearful, really, but in certain situations, it would come up.
 That doubt.
 What would happen if that guy hit me?
 Would I get my ass kicked?
 Can I really fight well?